 Many Christians think that this is a bizarre or unfair request, but I think that it is perfectly reasonable.
 After all, god is supposed to be able to do anything, so why is he always hiding from us, especially if he wants us to know him?
 The impotence of apologists to provide modern proof of miracles or their deity is the very reason that they have to rely on the authority of ancient scriptures in the first place.
 So their god ultimately becomes a god of history, or a god of the gaps of science, completely invisible in the world we see today.

 For a further evaluation of what I would consider to be sufficient evidence to reasonably believe in the resurrection of Jesus, see here.
-In the article I lay out the multiple epistemic problems surrounding the resurrection claim and also explain how reasonable doubt towards the resurrection is based on evidential, not solely presuppositional grounds.
+In the essay I lay out the multiple epistemic problems surrounding the resurrection claim and also explain how reasonable doubt towards the resurrection is based on evidential, not solely presuppositional grounds.